GRE Score Percentiles 2026: What's a Good Score for Grad School?

 Yes, a 320 GRE score is good—it's approximately the 80th percentile overall.
 This score is competitive for many top 25-50 graduate programs.
 For top 10 programs in competitive fields, you may want to aim for 325+.

 The GRE Quant section has many test-takers who score at the top of the scale, especially international students with strong math backgrounds.
-This score compression means a perfect 170 Quant is achieved by about 4% of test-takers, making it the 96th percentile rather than 99th.
+This score compression means a perfect 170 Quant is now only the 91st percentile per official ETS data—and it has been drifting lower each year.
+Even a 160 Quant now sits at just the 50th percentile.

 How many times can I take the GRE?